 Saliva allows the tongue, lips and cheeks to slide easily over the teeth.
 If you have any rough, chipped or sharp teeth or dentures it is important to get them fixed.
 This prevents them rubbing inside your mouth and causing ulcers to develop.
-See our advice on dry mouth (pages 25 to 31).
+We have more information and advice about dry mouth (pages 25 to 31).